Coping with change and stress

-Sometimes events or changes in our lives can seem overwhelming.
-It can be difficult to work out what to do next.
+When events or changes in our lives seem overwhelming, it can be difficult to make decisions about what to do next.

-- How can using Circles of control help you?
+- How might using circles of control help you?

 More resources you might find useful